FriendTeamInc/VodBot/README.md

     * `streamer`: The streamer who the video is of.
     * `streamers`: A list of all the streamers in the video, created when staged.
     * `link`: The link to the twitch of the `streamer`.
-    * `links`: A space separated string of all the links of the streamers, created when staged.
+    * `links`: A space delimited string of all the links of the streamers, created when staged.
 * Below are files specific to the `vodbot upload` use case.
 These are specific to a Google Cloud App, you must register your own with Google with the "YouTube Data v3" API, *these should be stored in a secure place.*
     * `youtube_client_path`: Full path to the Client OAuth 2.0 JSON.
     * `youtube_pickle_path`: Full path to where VodBot should store it's session data.